 Emerging Scholars Program

 The Emerging Scholars Program at Farmingdale, now in its fifteenth year, is modeled loosely after the highly successful program created by Uri Treisman at University of California at Berkley and University of Texas at Austin.
-Students enrolled in MTH 129 Precalculus, MTH 130 Applied Calculus, MTH 150 University Calculus I and MTH 151 University Calculus II are all invited to participate in this optional program.
+Students enrolled in MTH 129 Precalculus, MTH 130 Applied Calculus, and MTH 150 University Calculus I are all invited to participate in this optional program.

 Students attend ten weekly sessions in which they work collaboratively in small groups with their classmates on non-routine, challenging assignments related to the course material that are prepared by the faculty coordinator.
 Four teaching assistants plus the faculty coordinator serve as facilitators/tutors/coaches.
 The assignments are graded by the teaching assistants and students have one opportunity per assignment to correct and resubmit a “perfect” paper.
 The earned course grade of those students with 10 perfect assignments is enhanced by a one level increase, e.g. from B- to B.